Mawqef Micro: Reception

 The show gained wide interest and favourable reviews from both viewers and the Arab media.
 Different blogs were formed around the show and some Arab news websites like Althawra (Syrian government owned) praised the show describing it as an "Important milestone for Arabic cartoons" where other independent media news sources like Alray News praised it for being the "First Syrian adult-oriented cartoon".
 Baladna, a Syrian daily news paper dedicated the front page of its 191st issue to the show, with the headline "Animated Syrian satire pulls no punches" and it also stated that the show took the "Arab world by storm".
 The newspaper also dedicated two pages of its 193rd issue to the show and included an interview with the show's creators.

 In its October 2010 issue, the Syrian Forward Magazine said that "The series is compelling in particular due to the reason that the everyday incidents of the characters and their relatives, friends and acquaintances, are major concern to most citizens of the region, which is how the audience can easily and quickly relate to and indulge in the stories."

 Future plans

 Due to its success, both co-founders of the show (Ahmad F. Darwish & Ammar F. Daba), confirmed that a second season is currently in production and scheduled to be broadcast in 2011 during an interview that aired on mbc 1 channel's "Sabah Al Kheir Ya Arab" (صباح الخير يا عرب) morning program on September 18, 2010.

+The show's second season aired in 2016.